 - Students with medical needs will be provided with a detailed Health Care Plan, compiled in partnership with medical staff, parents and, where appropriate, the student too.
-The Medical Officer within school is responsible for administering these. - Staff who volunteer to administer and supervise medications, will complete formal training. - All medicine administration procedures adhere to the DfE guidelines included within 'Supporting Pupils at School with Medical Conditions 2014'.
+The Medical Officer within school is responsible for administering these. - A child with medical needs will not automatically be placed on the SEND register. - Staff who volunteer to administer and supervise medications, will complete formal training. - All medicine administration procedures adhere to the DfE guidelines included within 'Supporting Pupils at School with Medical Conditions 2014'.